 The administration of the Graduate School (which does not include the School of Law) is the responsibility of the vice provost and dean of graduate studies.
 Graduate degrees are available in about a hundred fields.
 Each academic area that offers a graduate degree has a Graduate Studies Committee, a group consisting of all the assistant, associate, and full professors who are active in that graduate degree program.
 The Graduate Studies Committee recommends students for admission to the program, sets program-specific requirements for the graduate degrees in that area, and recommends students for admission to candidacy for degrees.
 Graduate education is the responsibility of the members of Graduate Studies Committees.
 One member serves as the graduate adviser to register and advise all graduate students, to maintain records, and to represent the Graduate School in matters pertaining to graduate work in that area.

-The University of Texas at Austin is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor’s, master’s, first-professional, and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4033 or call (404) 679-4500 for questions about the accreditation of the University of Texas at Austin.
+The University of Texas at Austin is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, professional, masters, and doctorate degrees.
+Contact SACSCOC at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The University of Texas at Austin.

 The Nature and Purpose of Graduate Work